You-Gao/Blog/_life/2024-10-23-great-philosophers.md

 However, I'm not going at it in a way to just dunk and disregard any of the ideas, questions, and methods provided by any of these thinkers.
 After all, I myself, believe some of these developed and exposited ideas.
 What I want to do with the framework is the work of translating them to the contemporary moment.
 Adam Smith's pin factory has become autonomous.
 Marx's class distinctions have greatly changed.
 Bentham's panopticon has become digital.
 Camus's absurd is now found in the endless stream of information.
 Nietzsche's ubermensch is now the cyborg.[^1]

 To explain poststructuralism, I will quote from *The Theory Toolbox: Critical Concepts...*:
 > "When your system breaks down, you see that the underlying structures of meaning (the contexts that render meaning) vary from place to place.
-The structures of meaning, like meaning itself, are not abstract or transcendental: The signified (the concept of breakfast, for example) is just as material (dependent on context for its meaning) as the signifier (“breakfast” in English or Frühstück in German); the seemingly abstract and universal grammar (what you’re ordering) is just as concrete and changeable as the sentence or word that refers to it."
+The structures of meaning, like meaning itself, are not abstract or transcendental: The signified (the concept of breakfast, for example) is just as material (dependent on context for its meaning) as the signifier (“breakfast� in English or Frühstück in German); the seemingly abstract and universal grammar (what you’re ordering) is just as concrete and changeable as the sentence or word that refers to it."

 At the core of the quote is that when you encounter the ideas from a forgone time and react with ?????, it means that the meaning systems, signifier, signified, and referent, have drastically changed.[^4] For example, take Adam Smith's idea of the invisible hand.
 The idea of the invisible hand still has a profound impact on the cultural backbone of the markets and is one of its primary justifications.
 Signals from buyers and sellers coordinate an equilibrium where goods are priced "perfectly."[^2] To me, that idea has never been mapped out cleanly in the current context.
 Take now how buyers and sellers interact in the digital marketplace.
 What coordinates buyers and sellers are no longer the abstract forces but algorithms in so-called digital marketplaces.